make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [pnm1977](https://github.com/pnm1977) for assisting with support for Gosund UP111_RTL smartplugs.
 - [jprasm](https://github.com/jprasm) for assisting with support for Inkbird air quality monitors.
 - [Muelner](https://github.com/Muelner) for assisting with support for WDYK 3-phase energy meter circuit breakers.
-- [Cyrelion](https://github.com/Cyrelion) for assisting with support for Lifubide X600 air purifiers and contributing support for Poolsana heat pump.
+- [Cyrelion](https://github.com/Cyrelion) for assisting with support for Lifubide X600 air purifiers and contributing support for Poolsana heat pump, BLE-YL01 water quality testers.
 - [mwkchan](https://github.com/mwkchan) for assisting with support for Princess 350 panel heaters.
 - [aletsweb](https://github.com/aletsweb) for assisting with support for A60 rgbcw lightbubs and Rinkmo D2 vacuums.
 - [FaboThePlayer](https://github.com/FaboThePlayer) for assisting with support for a whitelabel PIR motion sensors.